ehrbase/ehrbase/doc/conformance_testing/EHR_COMPOSITION.md

 **Preconditions:**

-The OPT referenced by the COMPOSITIONs to commit exists on the server.
+1. The OPT referenced by the COMPOSITIONs to commit exists on the server
-An EHR with known ehr_id should exist.
+2. An EHR with known ehr_id should exist
-The EHR should have no commits.
+3. The EHR should have no commits

-**Postconditions:**:
+**Postconditions:**

 None

 **Flow:**

 1. Invoke the update COMPOSITION service with a valid event COMPOSITION, the existing ehr_id and preceding_version_uid should be a random value
+   1. The COMPOSITION should comply with the existing OPT
 2. The result should be negative and return an error related to the inexistence of the preceding_version_id